 A heartworm test will be done 6 months after treatment to confirm that all heartworms have been eliminated.
-Even after heartworm treatment, some dogs may require lifetime medication for heart failure.
+Some dogs may require lifetime medication for heart failure.

 How can we prevent heartworm disease in our dogs?

-- Preventive Medication: Consult your vet on the appropriate heartworm preventives for your dog, e.g. pill, spot-on topical medication or injection to eliminate immature heartworm parasites.
-If you choose not to put your dog on heartworm prevention, a periodic blood test should be done to detect any infection before it causes heart failure.
+Preventive Medication: Consult your vet on the appropriate heartworm preventives for your dog, e.g. pill, spot-on topical medication or injection to eliminate immature heartworm parasites.

 Because no preventive medicine is 100% effective, annual testing is necessary to ensure the preventive medicine is working and to detect any infection in the early stage.

-- Mosquito Control: Remove any empty containers that may collect water.
+Mosquito Control: Remove any containers that may collect water.
 Clean out rain gutters regularly.
 Keep the grass short and rake up fallen leaves (which can hold water) to reduce breeding sites.

 “Chili Pepper is currently on heartworm preventives & heart medications.
 She is responding well.
 Happy & playful at home.
 We hope it will be like this for a long long time.”